 There are many different brands of receivers and speaker-makers that it can be hard to know where to start.
 Here's a solid "starter set" to give you an idea of what $700 buys.

 The Pioneer SP-PK52FS is an excellent surround-sound package designed by one of our favorite speaker designers, Andrew Jones.
 It offers all the elements you need for movies and music and can be upgraded later if you need.
 The downside?
 Those big, ugly speakers.
-Read full review
+Read our Pioneer SP-PK52FS review.

 The Onkyo TX-NR585 is a great match for the Pioneer speakers as it offers home-theater thrills and great music replay.
 It's also loaded with streaming features, support for Dolby Atmos, and will allow you to control it via a Google Assistant smart speaker.
 It's CNET's current Editors' Choice.
-Read full review
+Read our Onkyo TX-NR585 review.

 If you're a home-theater fan, then a surround-sound system is probably what you're after.
-Having a 2.1, 5.1 or full 5.1.4 Atmos delivers an sale at Amazon right now for $538.experience, for both movies TV shows and movies, that can't be beat by a sound bar at any price.
+Having a 2.1, 5.1 or full 5.1.4 Atmos delivers an sale at Amazon right now for $538.experience, for both movies TV shows and movies, that can't be beat by a soundbar at any price.
 The sound is bigger and more enthralling, an advantage that's particularly important in large rooms.
 For instance the pictured above offers a big sound from a compact system.
 It's on

-At the very least ,you'll need a pair of stereo speakers and a receiver or integrated amp.
-You can also add surround speakers, Atmos heights and a subwoofer for sound that rivals your local cinema.
+At the very least, you'll need a pair of stereo speakers and a receiver or integrated amp.
+You can also then add surround speakers, Atmos heights and a subwoofer for sound that rivals your local cinema.

-- Users are no longer bound by manufacturer and can mix and match as they like.
+- You're no longer bound by manufacturer and can mix and match as you like

 - Very flexible, as you can upgrade either the receiver or speakers at a later date.